 Experimental Section

 General experimental details.
 All reactions were carried out under a nitrogen atmosphere unless otherwise stated.
 Chemical reagents were purchased from Sigma Aldrich, Alfa Aesar or Frontier Scientific and used as received.
 All dry solvents apart from methanol were obtained from a Pure Solv MD-7 solvent machine and were stored in ampules under nitrogen until required.
 Ether solvents used in reactions came from the same machine but were deoxygenated by sonication with nitrogen bubbling for 30 minutes.
 All TLC analysis was carried out using Merck 5554 silica plates and spots were visualised using UV light at 254 and 365 nm.
 Column chromatography was carried out using silica 60 gel purchased from Sigma Aldrich.
 Solution 1H, and 13C NMR analysis was carried out on Jeol ESC400, ESX400 and ECX500 spectrometers.
 These were operating at 400 MHz (1H), 100 MHz (13C) frequencies for the appropriate experiments.
 1H NMR spectra are reported in ppm(δ) and are referenced to the residual NMR solvent and were processed in MNova v.6 software.
 (CHCl3: 7.26 ppm DMSO: 2.54 ppm).
 All chemical shifts in reported 13C NMR spectra are reported in ppm (δ) and are referenced to the NMR solvent.
 (CHCl3: 77.36 ppm, DMSO: 40.45 ppm).
+In some instances, the complexes did not prove to be sufficinetly stable to permit observation of the metal carbonyl resonance in the 13C NMR spectrum.
 Mass Spectrometry was carried out using a Bruker microTOF instrument.
 All data was acquired in positive ion mode using ESI or LIFDI ionisation.
 High resolution spectrometry data is reported with less than 5 ppm error unless otherwise stated.
 All LIFDI data reported is within 120 ppm error.
 Melting points of all complexes and ligands were obtained on a Perkin Elmer DSC 7 machine.
 Experiments were all ran using a ramp rate of 10 °C min-1 to above the required melting temperature.
 The melting point was taken as the onset of the observed endothermic peak.
 IR spectra were taken using a Thermo-Nicolet Avatar-370 FT-IR spectrometer.
 Spectra were taken in either solid state (KBr Disc or ATR), or in solution using THF or methanol as solvents.
 UV-Visible spectroscopy for the myoglobin assay and molar absorption co-efficient determination was carried out on a JASCO V-560 spectrometer.
 A baseline in the required solvent was carried out prior to starting an assay.
 Photo-initiated carbon monoxide release was carried out using either a 365 nm 6W TLC lamp or a 5W 400 nm LED directly above the solution drawing 2.4 W of power.
 ABCat was prepared using a literature procedure by Fairlamb and co-workers.20 Pd(PPh3)4 was prepared using a literature procedure by Coulson and co-workers.28 2-Aminobiphenylpalladium methanesulfonate dimer (4) was prepared using a literature procedure by Buchwald and co-workers.26